 Consider the Soil

-Ensuring the soil has a good base of nutrients while growing marijuana in CO allows the plant, from the time the seed or seedling is properly planted to the time of harvest, has broad access to the nutrients necessary for sappy trichomes ala buds come late summer.
+Ensuring the soil has a good base of nutrients while growing marijuana in Colorado allows the plant, from the time the seed or seedling is properly planted to the time of harvest, has broad access to the nutrients necessary for sappy trichomes ala buds come late summer.

 On a broad, historical scale, Colorado has around five months where growing outdoor marijuana can easily be achieved.